Natalya Nikitina-Helvey

 Director

-While growing up in the Republic of Uzbekistan, I was a part of the Uzbekistan Women's National Team from 1994-99 and was ranked as the number one player in the country.
-I have competed in multiple professional tournaments in Europe and Asia, acquired the Women's Tennis Association (WTA) singles and doubles rankings, and represented my country in the Fed Cup (Billie Jean King Cup) competitions in India, Thailand, and New Zealand.
+While growing up in the Republic of Uzbekistan, she was a part of the Uzbekistan Women's National Team and was ranked as the number one player in the country.
+Coach Nikitina-Helvey competed in multiple professional tournaments in Europe and Asia, achieving the Women's Tennis Association (WTA) singles and doubles rankings, and representing her country in the Fed Cup (Billie Jean King Cup) competitions in India, Thailand, and New Zealand.